Srinivas-Bhat/brisk-hour-6305/README.md

 ### Functionalities

 - User Signup and Login.
-- Responsive for the tablets and large screens.
+- Responsive to the tablets and large screens.
 - Cart counter
 - Product page
 - Product Details Page